micahrye/cogapp/README.md

 $ git ls-files | grep -e ".*js" | xargs wc -l
 ```
 This will list all javascript files and count the number of lines of code.

+#Learning
+All require statements are processed on load for a sprite definition.
+This may be impacting memory related to images.
+Best practices is to not
+have lots of animation images.